This Crispy Pork Roast is delicious as the crackling is golden brown and crunchy, while the meat remains juicy and tender.

 - Refrigerate for an hour.

-- Join two large pieces of aluminum foil and cover the baking tin.
+- Make an aluminum tent and cover the baking tin.

-- In half an hour turn over potatoes and remove the apples and about 1 cup of the pan juices.
-Continue roasting, until skin is browned and crisp and meat is fork-tender, about half an hour more.
+- Turn the potatoes over and remove the apples and about 1 cup of the pan juices.
+Continue roasting, until the skin is brown and crisp and meat is fork-tender, for about half an hour.

-- Transfer pork to a cutting board or platter and let stand 30 minutes before cutting.
+- Transfer pork to a cutting board or platter and let it stand 30 minutes before cutting.